keithbuhler/keithbuhler.github.io/_posts/2016-07-21-the-free-speech-fault-line.md

 Enter Free Speech.
 There is a new fault line in town -- the free speech fault line.
 Liberals and conservatives who are pro-free speech get along rather well; and both tussle with anti-free-speech advocates who think some opinions are badthink and must be silenced.

 ![Bad color!](https://i.ytimg.com/vi/RFkVbOye_Vo/maxresdefault.jpg)

+[The ACLU is as liberal as it comes, but they stand with free speech.](https://www.aclu.org/hate-speech-campus?redirect=free-speech/hate-speech-campus) Their Q&A shows how much heat they take from their authoritarian leftist fans and members.